KVComm: Enabling Efficient LLM Communication through Selective KV Sharing: Efficient LLM Communication through Selective KV Sharing

 The first hypothesis \textbf{H1} is that \emph{KV pairs from intermediate layers contain the most readily transferable semantic knowledge}.
 Prior analyses~\citep{jawahar2019does,geva2020transformer} suggest a hierarchy: early layers capture surface patterns, middle layers encode semantic abstractions, and late layers specialize in task predictions.
 Thus, intermediate KV pairs should carry the richest generalizable information, making them most effective for communication.
 Experiment results in \Cref{sec:one_chunk} support this hypothesis.

 Another hypothesis \textbf{H2} is that \emph{KV pairs from layers exhibiting stronger attention distributions are more effective for communication}.
+We quantify this notion of \textit{attention distribution} using the attention importance score $S_a^l$, defined in \Cref{eq:attn} below.
+We deem layer $l_i$ to exhibit stronger attention distribution than $l_j$, if $S_a^{l_i} > S_a^{l_j}$.
 Intuitively, if a head consistently allocates high attention mass to the given tokens, its KV cache encodes salient contextual relations that are critical for the model's reasoning.
 Attention concentration thus serves as a proxy for the communication value of a KV subset, suggesting that such heads should be prioritized for selection.
 This hypothesis is also validated by our experiments in \Cref{sec:attention_distribution_analysis}.

 Our selection strategy is based on these two hypotheses.
 We first define attention importance scores for each layer, which are calculated as the average attention weights that have been assigned to the context tokens by all heads in that layer during the prefill stage.
 We then take a Gaussian distribution centered at a certain layer as a prior to select layers with high attention importance scores.
 The intuition is that the Gaussian prior encourages selecting layers around a certain depth, which aligns with hypothesis \textbf{H1} that intermediate layers are more likely to contain transferable knowledge.